EGYLC Frequently Asked Questions

 Q: Who provides the uniforms?

 A: Uniforms are included in the registration fees.
-Uniform package includes both Home and Away jerseys, game shorts, and helmet decals.
+Uniform package includes both Home and Away jerseys, and game shorts.

 Q: How do I improve my skills?